How much does cremation cost in Australia?

 Tier 2: Cremation with service

-A cremation with service includes a funeral ceremony before the cremation.
-The ceremony is held at a chapel, church, or other venue with mourners in attendance.
+A cremation with service includes a funeral ceremony before the cremation, held at a chapel, church or other venue with mourners present.
+Advertised base packages run $3,390 to $10,265: typically $4,000 to $7,000 for a mid-range service and $6,000 to $10,000 at the premium end.

-The difference between a $4,000 cremation with service and a $10,000 one is largely driven by the professional service fee, the coffin choice, and the venue.
-A standard timber coffin ($800 to $3,000) replaces the basic cardboard coffin.
-A chapel or church adds $275 to $750.
-A celebrant adds $300 to $660.
+The difference between a $4,000 service and a $10,000 one is largely the professional fee, the coffin, and the venue: a standard timber coffin ($800 to $3,000) replaces the cardboard option, a chapel or church adds $275 to $750, and a celebrant adds $300 to $660.

 Tier 3: Memorial-only service (ashes already in hand)

-A memorial held at home, a park, a community hall, or a pub can cost very little beyond the direct cremation already paid for.
-You control the timing, the venue, and the guest list.
+Some modern providers (Bare, Tomorrow Funerals) package the preceding direct cremation into the memorial price; traditional directors quote the coordination separately.
+A memorial at home, a park, a community hall or a pub can cost very little beyond the direct cremation already paid for, and you control the timing, venue and guest list.

 Cremation costs by state

 Direct cremation pricing varies by state, driven by crematorium fee structures, the concentration of corporate providers, and local competition.
+There is no official national funeral price index, and funeral pricing is not collected by any government body, so treat any national or state average you see as indicative only.

 Full state-by-state funeral price comparison